 Solar photovoltaic or PV for short is the method of generating electrical power from the sun.
 PV installations have grown rapidly in recent years due to the governments FIT (feed in tariff) scheme.
 A PV installation involves mounting solar panels on either a roof or a spare piece of garden or yard.
-A solar pv installation does not fall under the domestic RHI scheme.

 How PV works?